OneDrive/apidoctor/readme.md

 No specific options are required.
 Using `--verbose` will include warnings about links that were not verified.

-Example: `apidocs.exe links --path ~/github/api-docs --method search`
+Example: `apidocs.exe check-links --path ~/github/api-docs --method search`

 ### Check-docs Command
 The `check-docs` command ensures that the documentation is internally consistent.